 There’s no doubt, too, that John can pen a cracking read, and his own early apprenticeship in the lonely limbo of the ‘slush pile’ directly informed our own mission.

 John’s now the author of several well-acclaimed thrillers, including the Tori Swyft series.

-Armed with more degrees than a summer’s day, with literature, philosophy business and marketing majors, Marty shares his sister and father's love of books.
+Armed with more degrees than a summer’s day, in literature, philosophy business and marketing, Marty shares his sister and father's love of books.

 With his renowned good looks, charm and dazzling sense of humour, he is fast becoming one of the best 'About Me' writers in Australia.

 Lost the Plot, an imprint of Pantera Press for the millenial audience, is the brain-child of Marty.

 Ella jumped shores from London to Sydney for warmer climates and new adventures.
 A First Class Honours degree in Publishing and English at Loughborough University was the first step on her publishing path.
 Her publishing career started in business books but the star-studded lights of commercial publishing soon called to her and she moved to Quercus Books, followed by Little, Brown Book Group.
 Her campaign experience reads like a who’s-who of authors and she’s been lucky enough to work with a range of wonderful writers including Val McDermid, Clare Mackintosh, Lindy West and David Lagercrantz.